bbreeding

 This past week, I was reminded of why I find such fulfillment in my work.
 I had just finished an educational presentation for prospective residents at beautiful Ventana by Buckner, a continuing care retirement community (CCRC) in Dallas, Texas, and was enjoying lunch at a table with four of the attendees.
 The two delightful ladies [...]

-Why You Should Look Beyond the Age of CCRC Residents
+Look Beyond the Age of CCRC Senior Living Residents

-A lot of people ask me about the average age of residents in a retirement community.
+A lot of people ask me about the average age of residents in a CCRC senior living community.
 For continuing care retirement communities (CCRCs, or life plan communities), we know the average age at move-in is in the early 80s.
 Of course, this is an average.
-Newer communities normally have a younger average move-in age; older communities [...]
+Newer communities normally have a younger average move-in age; [...]

 Go to Top